patojoke/gettt/Event-logs.md

     }
 }
 ```
-to a file.

 You'd have to do some processing to handle parsing the logging timestamp before each json event, but it isn't very hard (a simple regex replacement would be fine).

 ## List of events and their params